San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 Critical Concerns

-• SFPD decides who is "media" - potential exclusion of bloggers, independent journalists, or critical outlets
+• SFPD decides who is "media," with potential exclusion of bloggers, independent journalists, or critical outlets

-• Self-censorship risk - journalists may moderate coverage to protect access
+• Journalists may self-censor coverage to protect their access

-• Ordinary residents blocked - can't track crime in their neighborhoods in real-time
+• Ordinary residents are blocked from tracking crime in their neighborhoods in real-time

-• No appeals process - if denied credentials, limited recourse
+• If denied credentials, there is limited recourse

-Tech companies headquartered in San Francisco advocate for open data, transparency reports, and user privacy, yet the city's police force has closed off one of the most basic forms of public oversight.
+Tech companies headquartered in San Francisco champion open data and user privacy in their public communications.
+The city's police department has eliminated one of the most basic forms of public oversight while expanding its surveillance capacity.

-SFPD's Real-Time Investigation Center (RTIC) was partially funded by tech industry donations, including from the San Francisco Police Community Foundation, supported by figures like Ripple CEO Chris Larsen and Michael Moritz of Crankstart.
+SFPD's Real-Time Investigation Center was partly funded through the San Francisco Police Community Foundation, with contributions from donors including Ripple CEO Chris Larsen and Michael Moritz of Crankstart.

-While encryption debates focused on "privacy" and "safety," SFPD's actions during the George Floyd protests revealed a department willing to bypass privacy rules when convenient.
+While the encryption debate centered on officer privacy and public safety, SFPD's conduct during the George Floyd protests documented something else: a department willing to ignore its own city's rules when they got in the way.

 400+ Private cameras accessed